jerwallace/aws-robotics-day/3_deployment.md

 # Deploy a ROS application to your robot

-In the previous exercise, you used RoboMaker with Cloud9 to build, bundle and simulate two different robot applications.
+In the previous exercises, you used RoboMaker with Cloud9 to build, bundle and simulate two different robot applications.
 In the final activity of this workshop, we will deploy the simple Hello World application we built in the first activity.

 In RoboMaker, simulations use Gazebo, which runs in AWS on a fleet of servers with x86 CPU architecture.
 However, many physical robots use different CPU architectures, such as ARM.
 Before a robot application can be deployed and invoked on a physical robot, it may need to be rebuilt and rebundled for the target CPU architecture of the robot.